ML and NLP interview questions

 The goal is to measure impurity.
 Two metrics:

 - Gini Impurity: For each node, calculate \(Gini=1-\sum_{i=1}^C p_i^2\). \(C\) is the number of classes, \(p_i\) is the proportion of samples belonging to class \(i\) in a given node.
+0 means the node is pure.
+Higher values mean more class mixing.

-- Entropy and Information Gain: \(Entropy =-\sum_{i=1}^C p_i \log _2 p_i\). \(I G= Entropy_{p a r e n t}-\sum\left(\frac{N_i}{N} \times\right.\) Entropy \(\left._i\right)\)
+- Entropy and Information Gain: \(Entropy =-\sum_{i=1}^C p_i \log _2 p_i\).
+Entropy measures how "uncertain" or "mixed" the class labels are in a node.
+Lower entropy means the node is more "pure". \(I G= Entropy_{p a r e n t}-\sum\left(\frac{N_i}{N} \times\right.\) Entropy \(\left._i\right)\)

 6. Bootstrap

-Bootstrap is a resampling technique used to create multiple datasets from a single dataset by randomly sampling with replacement.
+Bootstrap is a data resampling technique used to create multiple datasets from a single dataset by randomly sampling with replacement.
 It is commonly used in ensemble learning (like Random Forest) to improve model stability and performance.

 Advantages of Bootstrap: